birdflop/botflop/README.md

 * Communicates with Pterodactyl API to update servers

 ## In Progress
-* .update command to update either all available plugins to the latest version or just one plugin
+* `.update` command to update either all available plugins to the latest version or just one plugin
-* ability to fix all timings recommendations with one click or one click per vulnerability
+* ability to fix all timings recommendations with one click or one click per recommendation